 Warrants of series 2016/2019

 At the Annual General Meeting on 29 January 2016, it was resolved to issue 325,289 warrants (series 2016/2019) through a private placement, thus entitling to a subscription of 325,289 Class B shares.
 During the third quarter of 2017, the company repurchased 65,058 warrants at the issue price.
 The repurchased warrants have been cancelled; of the original 325,289 warrants, 260,231 now remain.
-After the completed preferential issue, the restated number of shares that the options give entitlement to is 275,736 and the restated subscription price is SEK 5.66.
+After the completed preferential issue in June 2019, the restated number of shares that the options give entitlement to is 275,736 and the restated subscription price is SEK 5.66.
 The warrants can be used for subscribing Class B shares during the period 1 March 2019 – 1 December 2020.
 For information regarding holders of warrants, refer to the Listing Memorandum.

 Warrants of convertible loans

 The financing agreement concluded with the European High Growth Opportunities Securitization Fund on 1 March 2019 and consisted of convertible loans and associated warrants.
 The company no longer has any outstanding convertible loans.
 The number of warrants outstanding at the balance sheet date, 30 June 2020, was 2,247,569.
 After the completed preferential issue in June 2019, the restated number of shares that the options give entitlement to is 2,270,044.
 Of the warrants, 1,142,306 have a maturity of five years from the respective registration dates, with subscription prices between SEK 3.60 and 8.40.
 The 1,105,263 warrants issued on 1 March 2019 have a subscription price of SEK 1.90 and a maturity of six years, with a lock-up period during the first year in which the options may not be sold or utilised.